Participation in Proficiency Testing

 The GeoPT proficiency testing programme is now well established and widely used by university, research and commercial laboratories involved in the analysis of silicate rocks.
 Samples are normally distributed every six months.
 Results from contributing laboratories will be regarded as confidential, with data being published anonymously, although a general list of contributing laboratories will be included in each final report.
 Participation is welcome from all laboratories, whether or not they participated in previous rounds.

 IAG runs two proficiency testing programmes: (i) GeoPT for the analysis of silicate rocks, and (ii) G-Probe for microprobe analysis.
-Our third PT programme devoted to U-Pb dating, G-Chron, will commence in June 2019.
+Our third PT programme devoted to U-Pb dating, G-Chron, is opening for registration in June 2019.